 Besides this, the construction changes in roadway navigation can also lead to drivers becoming confused and losing control.
 Distracted driving, tailgating, and road rage are frequent in such situations, which is no surprise why accidents are pretty common.

 Reason#4—There are more bicycles and motorcycles on the road than usual

 As the weather is favorable, people like to ride their bicycles and motorcycles more during summertime.
 This means that car drivers have to share the road with vulnerable bicyclists and motorcyclists.
 It further increases the chances of accidents, too, especially if car drivers don’t drive cautiously and be aware of these individuals on the road with them.

-If you or a loved one are considering driving vacation this summer, be sure to stay safe on the roadways.
-Should you be involved in a collision in which you sustain injuries, the first thing you should do is reach out to our experienced auto accident lawyer in North Carolina.
+If you or a loved one are considering a driving vacation this summer, be sure to stay safe on the roadways.
+If you sustain injuries in a collision, the first thing you should do is reach out to our experienced auto accident lawyer in North Carolina.

 We will review your case and provide you with your options for legal action in your situation.
 We’ll investigate the case in-depth and collect evidence to establish a strong case for liability against the defendant.